Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Anthony DeSclafani (3-1) for his seventh start of the season.
+- Logan Webb (2-5) will take the mound for the Giants, his eighth start of the season.

 |Opponent